-Participants of Design Discovery come from across the globe, with international participants making up 43% of the program's population.
-With such a culturally diverse student body, Design Discovery's learning environment provides a unique perspective of the impact of design across nations.
+Participants of Design Discovery bring interest in the built environment from across the globe, with international participants making up about 50% of the program's annual population.
+With such a culturally diverse student body, Design Discovery's learning environment provides a unique space within which to explore the global impact of design.

-International applicants are encouraged to apply early and to begin the I-20 application process by early March.
+International applicants supported through the AYDA Awards are encouraged to apply online and to begin the I-20 application process by February.
 Additional information regarding the I-20 process will be provided upon admission.
 A brief overview of visa requirements is outlined below.